-Simultaneous localization and mapping (SLAM) stands as one of the critical challenges in robot navigation.
-Recent advancements suggest that methods based on supervised learning deliver impressive performance in front-end odometry, while traditional optimization-based methods still play a vital role in the back-end for minimizing estimation drift.
-In this paper, we found that such decoupled paradigm can lead to only sub-optimal performance, consequently curtailing system capabilities and generalization potential.
-To solve this problem, we proposed a novel self-supervised learning framework, imperative SLAM (iSLAM), which fosters reciprocal correction between the front-end and back-end, thus enhancing performance without necessitating any external supervision.
+Simultaneous Localization and Mapping (SLAM) stands as one of the critical challenges in robot navigation.
+Recent advancements suggest that data-driven methods are highly effective for front-end tasks, while geometry-based methods continue to be essential in the back-end processes.
+However, such a decoupled paradigm between the data-driven front-end and geometry-based back-end can lead to sub-optimal performance, consequently reducing system capabilities and generalization potential.
+To solve this problem, we proposed a novel self-supervised imperative learning framework, named imperative SLAM (iSLAM), which fosters reciprocal correction between the front-end and back-end, thus enhancing performance without necessitating any external supervision.

 Bi-level Optimization